 Anne Hathaway.
 That lovely smile that pervades the air with an aura of charm, sweetness, and sensuality.
 Those eyes so full of exuberance and liveliness.
 That quintessential American voice intoxicating in its raw strength and power.
 Anne Hathaway is one of the most talented actresses working in Hollywood today and possibly one of the most popular actresses in the world today.
 Having made her debut in 2001 with ‘The Princess Diaries,’ Hathaway has gone on to become one of the most powerful female forces in Hollywood, and yet I can’t help but feel that she still remains vastly underutilized as an actress.

 Many Anne Hathaway movies are rom-coms and comedy-dramas but she has also gone against type on a number of occasions, surprising us, displaying exceptional range and astounding vulnerabilities as an actress.
 Now with all that said now, let’s take a look at the list of top movies of Anne Hathaway.
 You can stream some of these best Anne Hathaway movies on Netflix or Amazon Prime.

 12. Alice in Wonderland (2010)

-Tim Burton’s gorgeous fantasy drama had vision but falls well too short of its own ambition.
-However, few great moments and some stunning visuals make for a memorable experience.
-Hathaway dons the role of the White Queen here and her performance here is undeniably impressive.
-She’s wildly funny, exciting and dynamic as the White Queen and rarely goes off tone.
-She manages to infuse her character with a sense of delicate charm and eccentricity and yet doesn’t seem absurd and that is the mark of a hugely talented actor.
+Tim Burton’s gorgeous fantasy drama had a vision but fell too short of its own ambition.
+However, a few great moments and some stunning visuals make for a memorable experience.
+Hathaway dons the role of the White Queen here, and her performance here is undeniably impressive.
+She’s wildly funny, exciting, and dynamic as the White Queen and rarely goes off tone.
+She manages to infuse her character with a sense of delicate charm and eccentricity and yet doesn’t seem absurd, and that is the mark of a hugely talented actor.